DenHafiz69/odin-recipes/README.md

-Making a simple website to share recipe.
+Making a simple website to share recipes.
 It is the first project in TOP curriculum.